chapel-lang/chapel/doc/rst/meta/modules/packages/Sort.rst

 Sort
 ====

-The Sort module documentation has been moved to the :mod:`standard library documentation <standard>`.
+The Sort module documentation has been moved to the :ref:`standard library documentation <standard>`.